 - Deliveries: Check temperature upon arrival

-A refrigerator that rises to 8°C overnight without you noticing:
+A refrigerator that climbs to 8°C overnight without detection:

 - Meat and fish become unsafe after 4-6 hours

-- If you don't notice and still serve it: risk of food poisoning
+- If unnoticed and served: risk of food poisoning

 What happens during an NVWA inspection?